 Don't change money on the street.
 The old black-market currency exchange is gone, but occasionally someone will approach tourists near the bazaar offering "good rates."
 Use official exchange offices — the rates are already very fair.

-And don't underestimate the altitude if you're going to Big Almaty Lake (2,511m) or Shymbulak (3,200m).
-I've seen tourists stumble off the gondola at Shymbulak looking green.
+And don't underestimate the altitude at Big Almaty Lake (2,511m) or Shymbulak (3,200m).
+Plenty of visitors stumble off the gondola at Shymbulak looking distinctly green.
 Take the first day easy, especially if you flew in from sea level.

 What's your hidden favorite spot in the city?

 The WWII Memorial of Glory in Panfilov Park.
-Everyone walks past it to get to Zenkov Cathedral, but the memorial itself — the eternal flame, the granite panels carved with names of fallen soldiers — is quietly powerful.
+Most visitors walk straight past it toward Zenkov Cathedral, but the memorial — the eternal flame, the granite panels carved with the names of fallen soldiers — carries a quiet weight worth pausing for.
 And the park around it, especially in autumn when the leaves turn, is the most beautiful green space in the city.

 Also, the alleyways behind the Green Bazaar.
-Most tourists go into the main market, buy their dried fruit, and leave.
-But the side streets behind the bazaar have tiny restaurants serving the best lagman (pulled noodle soup) in the city.
-No signs in English.
-Just follow your nose to the kitchen that smells the best.
-A bowl of lagman with fresh bread costs 1,000-1,500 KZT ($2.15-3.25).
+Most tourists step into the main market, buy their dried fruit, and leave.
+But the side streets behind it hide tiny restaurants serving the best lagman (pulled noodle soup) in the city.
+No signs in English — just follow your nose to the kitchen that smells the best.
+A bowl of lagman with fresh bread runs 1,000-1,500 KZT ($2.15-3.25).

 If you had 48 hours and wanted the perfect Almaty weekend, what would you do?